rtek1000/TimerInterrupt/README.md

 RTEK1000 Note:
 - The description below is originally from the [TimerInterrupt](https://github.com/khoih-prog/TimerInterrupt) repository (read-only).
+- - I added the [Timer1InterruptTest](https://github.com/rtek1000/TimerInterrupt/tree/master/examples/Timer1InterruptTest) entry.
+- - Added option for microsecond interval (attachInterruptInterval_us)
-I added the [Timer1InterruptTest](https://github.com/rtek1000/TimerInterrupt/tree/master/examples/Timer1InterruptTest) entry.
-I may not be able to support questions or improvements, sorry.
+- I may not be able to support questions or improvements, sorry.

 ## TimerInterrupt Library